AniketSindhu/Morsey/README.md

 # Morsey

-An interactive messaging platform designed for the users to send the messages in the form of **Morse Code**.
+* An interactive messaging platform designed for the users to send the messages in the form of **Morse Code**.

+* **Morsey** offers a wide range of features from *messaging* to *scan to translate, shake to convert message in English, tap on message to feel the morse code in the form of vibration etc.*

 ## Description
 * The main supported language is **English** .
 * Users can sign into app using ***Google*** .
 * Users have to write the message into English and then app translates the message written by user to ***Morse Code*** .
 * After translation app forwards the message to other user.

+* This app is not limited to simply messaging it offers more astonishing features :
+* *Scan to translate.*
+* *User can also experience **Morse Code Signals** in the form of vibrations by simply tapping the message.*
+* *This app also offers **shake to convert** option where user can view the original message in English by simply shaking the phone.*

 * The designing to programming of the app was finished within 2 days.
 * This platform is initially designed for *android users*.